 Sugar Creek is a unique and interesting community space.
 If you are interested in hosting a workshop, yoga class, or community gathering, email us at firstname.lastname@example.org!

 Sugar Creek offers community composting.
 See our Information about dropping off compost.

 This Wylde Center Greenspace is dog-friendly, but we ask that you PLEASE clean up your pet’s waste and keep your dogs leashed at all times.

 Regular workdays are Fridays 9am-12pm (March-November) and the fourth Saturday of the month from 9-Noon.
 The time changes depending on the season.
 To sign-up, please visit our Hands On Atlanta page for volunteer opportunities.
 If you would like to arrange for a group workday, please contact email@example.com.

 The Garden has 16 plots available for rental by people of the community to grow vegetables and flowers.
 Basic requirements to rent a plot at the Garden includes a non-refundable $55 yearly plot fee, current Wylde Center donor membership, and a commitment to give 10 community service hours back to the Wylde Center.

 Demand is high for Wylde Center community plots!
 To place your name on our waiting list, please click the button below to fill out a form so that we can contact you as soon as a plot becomes available.

-Sugar Creek Garden is located in the floodplain behind Oakhurst Presbyterian Church at East Lake Drive and Second Avenue (across the street from the dog park); it is at the back of the Oakhurst Presbyterian Church parking lot.
+Sugar Creek Garden and Herb Farm 415 East Lake Drive Decatur, GA 30030 Sugar Creek Garden is located in the floodplain behind Oakhurst Presbyterian Church at East Lake Drive and Second Avenue (across the street from the dog park); it is at the back of the Oakhurst Presbyterian Church parking lot.
 It is open sun up to sun down except on Sunday mornings during church services and occasional Saturday special events.
-Sugar Creek is dog friendly, we just ask that you PLEASE pick up your poop.